mjacome0/Web-Security-CodePath-Week-7/README.md

   2. Once someone hovers there mouse over the link, the script will be ran.
   - [x] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/4.2/src/wp-includes/comment-template.php)
-2. Authenticated Cross-Site Scripting (XSS) via Media File Metadata
+2. Cross-Site Scripting (XSS) via Media File Metadata
   - [x] Summary: A user can upload an audio file with meta data containing a script to be exectued once the audio file is added to a post's playlist
     - Vulnerability types: XSS
     - Tested in version: 4.2